LinaAbdelkhalig/the_maze/README.md

 # The Maze Project

 ## Overview
 The Maze is a 3D game developed using raycasting techniques.
-The project was implemented in C++ using SDL2 library for graphics and input handling.
+The project was implemented in C using the SDL2 library for rendering and input handling.
 The aim is to provide the player's perspective within a maze environment.

 ## Contributors
 - **Lena Abdelkhalig** - [Github Profile](https://github.com/LinaAbdelkhalig)